-Emma is Engender’s Executive Director, leading on strategic collaboration with our colleagues in the women’s, equalities, and human rights sectors, and engagement with Scottish and UK Government, the UN, and the EU through the European Women’s Lobby.
+Emma is Engender’s Executive Director, leading on strategic collaboration with our colleagues in the women’s, equalities, and human rights sectors.
+She is also principally responsible for engagement with Scottish and UK Government, the UN, and the EU through the European Women’s Lobby.
 She is engaged by all things feminist, but has particular interest in women and the economy, intersectionality, violence against women, and the relationship between women’s equality and women’s human rights.

-Emma sits on a range of external working groups including the joint strategic board of Equally Safe, the Scottish National Action Plan for human rights leadership forum, the advisory group of the Scottish Women’s Rights Centre and the Scottish Women’s Budget Group.
+Emma sits on a range of external working groups including the First Minister's Advisory Council on Women & Girls, the joint strategic board of Equally Safe, the Scottish National Action Plan for human rights leadership forum, the advisory group of the Scottish Women’s Rights Centre and the Scottish Women’s Budget Group.
 She chairs the Rape Crisis Scotland board, is vice-convener of the board of Close the Gap, and is a member of the Scotland Committee of the Equality and Human Rights Commission.

 When she’s put down work for the day, Emma likes browsing bookshops, listening to politics podcasts, eating little oranges, and re-watching the West Wing.

 Catriona is Engender's Development Manager.
 She leads on exploring new areas of work for Engender with a particular focus on developing opportunities with partner organisations.
 She also has responsibility for a lot of the behind the scenes work for Engender such as making sure that the bills get paid.
 Catriona has a particular interest in the rights of disabled people and carers and leads on our Gender Matters in Disability work.

 Catriona represents Engender on sportsscotland's Equality Advisory Group and the Care and Social Services Equality Advisory Group.

 When not at work Catriona enjoys spending time with her friends and family, walking and reading.